Sylius/Sylius/docs/api/checkouts.rst

 Parameters
 ~~~~~~~~~~

-paymentMethod
+payments[X][method]
-    The id of the payment method you prefer
+    The id of the payment method, where X is the shipment number.
+    Leave empty to add new

 Response
 ~~~~~~~~